vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 these exercises, even a frequency of once a week may be enough to maintain the level.
 It depends on the exercise.

+Functional relevance: generally, the goal of a maintain exercise is to maintain a capability I already have that makes more more capable of handling specific real-world situations better; this could be a mix of situations that occur regularly and exceptional situations.
+The claim here is that maintaining my current level (or a somewhat lower level as specified in the thresholds for the exercise) is helpful for these real-world situations, and building to a higher level is not helpful enough to be worth doing.

 ### Verify (frequency should be between once a week and once a month)

 For some exercises, I expect that I don't actually "need" to do the